La Grange Independent School District

-La Grange Independent School District is a public school district based in La Grange, Texas (US).
+La Grange Independent School District is a public school district based in La Grange, Texas, United States.
 As of 2019, the district's superintendent is William (Bill) Wagner, and the assistant superintendent is Stacy Eilers.

 The district serves the city of La Grange and unincorporated areas in Fayette County, including Winchester.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Schools

-All schools are located in the city of La Grange, TX.
+All schools are located in the city of La Grange.